Bosch vs. Kitchenaid Dishwashers: The Cleaning Crown

 Bosch dishwasher

-After reading the rest of the article, I think you’ll agree Bosch is worth the price.
+After reading the rest of the article, I think you’ll agree Bosch is worth dishwashers.

 Features

-Each brand places emphasis on different customization options, so while each brand offers a wide array of features, they’re not all comparable.
+Each brand emphasizes different customization options, so while each brand offers a wide array of features, not all are comparable.

 Special features in Bosch washers: